hamidahsn/Bank-Transaction-Fraud-Analysis/data/README.md

-# Dataset
+## Dataset Source

+The original dataset used in this project was obtained from Kaggle.

+The original dataset was prepared and processed before sampling.
-The project uses a stratified sample of 250,000 bank transactions for fraud analysis.
+A stratified sample of 250,000 transactions was used for the dashboard analysis.

 The dataset was prepared and sampled before being connected to Looker Studio.